jgulickson/FXCM-TradingStation-Strategies/README.md

 Proof of concept to facilitate of push notifications for trading, account and offer activity.

 ## **Installation**
 1. Clone or download desired *.lua files from this repository.
+(Note that 'Investment Dashboard' and 'FXCM To Oanda Trade Copier' require JSON.lua.)

 2. Move *.lua files to the following directory depending on 32 or 64 bit OS version: